Protecting Albania's Marine and Coastal Biodiversity

 What have we accomplished so far

 - UNDP in cooperation with Ministry of Environment and Local Authorities in Orikumi has continuously steered-up synergies and efforts from all stakeholders to accomplishment of one main objective: improved management and conservation of marine ecosystems in the piloted area of Sazan-Karaburuni, but countrywide as well.

 • The Management Plan for Karaburun-Sazan Marine Protected Area has been developed through a participatory approach, including four stakeholders’ workshops, consultative meetings, opinion polls, etc.

-- The structure of the Management Plan follows the “Standard Structure of Protected Areas Management Plans in Albania” approved by the Ministry on Environment on 21 February 2013 (Order No. 148).
+- The structure of the Management Plan follows the “Standard Structure of Protected Areas Management Plans in Albania” approved by the Ministry on Environment on 21 February 2013.
 It deals with description of the National Marine Park (NMP), where all relevant data on location, legal status, policies and legislation are listed; this is followed by an analysis of stakeholders and description of PA natural system, of existing PA facilities and current visitor use, of socio-economic system, current and foreseen governance structure, cultural landscape and heritage, as well as studies and scientific research related to the marine protected area (MPA).
 The plan also addresses management aspects stating the vision of the MPA, the management themes and management zones of the NMP.

 • Enforcement and control mechanisms such as surveillance /patrolling in the target area of Sazan-Karaburuni, are ensuring mitigation and prevention of all kind of damages and environment pressures.